- Architect In Charge : Alan Tay

 Reinterpreting the cloister as a space imbued with infinite permutations of possibilities, living occurs organically around courtyards.

-The house is built for a client and his extended family who seeks a communal way of living, but cherishes privacy and security in leisure farm estate, Johor Bahru.
+The house is built for a client and his extended family who seeks a communal way of living but cherishes privacy and security in leisure farm estate, Johor Bahru.
 The family entertains frequently and needed the house to be generous when hosting huge parties and cozy with smaller affairs.
-Moving from Singapore, the family were exhilarated with the prospect of living off on an immensely large plot of land in a open countryside while deeply paranoia of the safety across the Straits.
+Moving from Singapore, the family was exhilarated with the prospect of living off on an immensely large plot of land in the open countryside while deeply paranoia of the safety across the Straits.

 From the street, the house looks understated, almost unapologetically flat, revealing little of the interior except for the faceted, sloping timber ceiling that hangs within.
-The 5m tall walls fortifies the interior and encapsulate the roofs that slopes inwards to the courtyards.
-Within the compound, the main bulk of the house, where communal living and entertaining occurs, is compacted over a third of the plot size, freeing up a vast expanse of space for a back garden, pool and an annex block which houses the immediate family’s quarters.
+The 5m tall walls fortify the interior and encapsulate the roofs that slope inwards to the courtyards.
+Within the compound, the main bulk of the house, where communal living and entertaining occurs, is compacted over a third of the plot size, freeing up a vast expanse of space for a back garden, pool, and an annex block that houses the immediate family’s quarters.

-The living spaces are clustered, organically arranged and rearranged overtime, weaving freeing amongst the interspersed cloister.
-A dominant interior feature that characterize the different, inter-connected cloistered spaces is the multi-faceted, Merbau timber ceiling that slopes from the high ridges towards the courtyards.
-At nightfall, fragments of these undulations are revealed through a glass strip the façade, revealing the intricacy within.
+The living spaces are clustered, organically arranged, and rearranged over time, weaving freeing amongst the interspersed cloister.
+A dominant interior feature that characterizes the different, inter-connected cloistered spaces is the multi-faceted, Merbau timber ceiling that slopes from the high ridges towards the courtyards.
+At nightfall, fragments of these undulations are revealed through a glass strip of the façade, revealing the intricacy within.